Montgomery County Switching To Pfizer Vaccine After Moderna Shortage Leads To Over 5,200 Canceled Appointments

 NORRISTOWN, Pa.
 (CBS) — A massive Moderna COVID-19 vaccine allocation mistake in Pennsylvania could affect more than 100,000 vaccination appointments in the commonwealth.
 Montgomery County has been using the Moderna vaccine at its two mass vaccination sites, which is again having to close.

-Health officials say without a centralized system from the commonwealth — currently, distribution is essentially left up to individual providers — issues like this are going to continue to happen.RELATED: Northeast Philadelphia Neighborhood Residents Want Hit-And-Run Driver Caught After Several Parked Cars Struck
+Health officials say without a centralized system from the commonwealth — currently, distribution is essentially left up to individual providers — issues like this are going to continue to happen.RELATED: Harrisburg Native Jennifer Brady Reaches First Grand Slam Final In Australian Open, To Face Naomi Osaka

 “The logistical challenges of operating our mass vaccination clinics is changing weekly,” Montgomery County Board of Commissioners Chair Dr. Valerie Arkoosh said.